-The part number of the vehicle interface connector is OZD972097C and is available in the vehicle.
+The part number of the vehicle interface connector is 0ZD972097C and is available in the vehicle.
 In order to access the vehicle signals via this connector, the converter must follow the guidelines for installing and routing the cables and install terminals in the corresponding connector.

-If the vehicle is equipped with an intelligent interface with power tap, the vehicle interface connector is occupied by the corresponding wiring harness.
+If the vehicle is equipped with an intelligent interface for additional power tap incl. fuse, the vehicle interface connector is occupied by the corresponding wiring harness.
 In this case, these signals and a number of additional functions are available via the C1 connector.
-For more details, see 4.23.5 Intelligent interface with power tap (SFB) (VH2/VH3)
+For more details, see chapter 4.23.5 Intelligent interface for additional power tap incl. fuse (ISL) (PR number VH2/VH3)